pgugger/TranscriptomeAnalysis/Exercise3.md

 	textMatrix = paste(signif(moduleTraitCor, 2), "\n(",signif(moduleTraitPvalue, 1), ")", sep = "")
 	dim(textMatrix) = dim(moduleTraitCor)

+	pdf("Heatmap_Module-EnvironmentCorrelations.pdf")
 	par(mar = c(6, 8.5, 3, 3))

-	pdf("Heatmap_Module-EnvironmentCorrelations.pdf")
 	labeledHeatmap(Matrix = moduleTraitCor,xLabels = names(sample.wgcna), yLabels = names(MEs), ySymbols = names(MEs), colorLabels = FALSE, colors = blueWhiteRed(50), textMatrix = textMatrix,setStdMargins = FALSE, cex.text = 0.5, zlim = c(-1,1), main = paste("Module-trait relationships"))
 	dev.off()

 Which variables are most strongly correlated with each module?
-In mine, the large module is very highly correlated with the drought treatment, which is perhaps no surprise.
-The gray module has moderate to high correlations with some variables related to the source environment.
+In mine, one or two modules are very highly correlated with the drought treatment, which is perhaps no surprise.
+Several modules have moderate to high correlations with variables related to the source environment.
 What might this mean?

 We can look in a bit more detail at the intramodular correlations.
 I will choose the `DroughtDummy` since it is so highly correlated with one of the modules, but you should take a look at some of the others too.
 The details of the following code are not so important, but essentially we are looking at the correlation between module membership of a gene and the significance of that gene's association with drought, in this case.
 Gene signficance is the correlation between the gene and the environmental variable, while module membership is the correlation of the module eigengene with the gene expression profile.